 You won’t find any museums, or touristy locations in this guide..
 Okay maybe one or two.

 What you will find is how to live & work remotely in Greece, without breaking the budget.
-The way you spend your free time is up to you.

 WHAT'S SO GREAT ABOUT GREECE?